ccarterc/nodecr/README.md

 // Recognise text of any language in any format but preprocess the image
 // with ImageMagick 'convert' (This requires ImageMagick to be installed)

+// uncomment this to quiet nodecr
+//nodecr.log = function() {};

-// You can write and use your own preprocessors easily, just have a look at lib/nodecr.js nodecr.process(__dirname + '/path/to/image.jpg',function(err, text) {
+// You can write and use your own preprocessors easily, just have a look at src/nodecr.coffee nodecr.process(__dirname + '/path/to/image.jpg',function(err, text) {
 	if(err) {
 		console.error(err);